Metro Vancouver’s Hats Off Day is a festival on Burnaby’s Hastings Street. It includes a parade, live music and street entertainment in early June.

 What Happens on Hats Off Day?

-In 2022 it looks like all the celebrations except for the parade are happening.
-The Family Fun Dash takes place this year at 10:00 am.
-After that, between 10:30 am and 3:30 pm, there is the Street Party, Car Show & Shine and Community Zone Activities.
+In 2022 pretty much all the celebrations except for the parade took place.
+The parade and other activities happened again in 2023.
+Last year, the Family Fun Dash started at 9:30 am.
+It was followed by the parade at 10:00 am.
+After that, between 11:00 am and 4:00 pm, there was the Street Party and Car Show & Shine.

 Hats Off Day Family Fun Dash

-The race begins at 9:30 am some years, but at 10:00 am in 2022.
+Last year the race started at 9:30 am on the Saturday.
 The starting line is at Madison Avenue and it finishes three blocks and 550 metres away at MacDonald Avenue.

 Participants need to register, have a Team Captain (of at least 15 years of age) and pay about $5 which benefits the Burnaby Firefighters Charitable Society.
 To learn more click Family Fun Dash.